yaravind/old-gitbooks/algebraic_data_types.md

 ## Enumerated Types

 - All the possible values are enumerated as there are finite set of values.
 E.g. Seasons, Switches
-- Case classes and objects are used to define these
+- Case classes and objects are used to define enumerated type
 - Example

 ```scala